logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/training-data.md

 ```

 ## Read training data with primary key(s) and event time
-In certain scenarios, for example for time series analysis training data needs to be sorted according to primary key(s) and event time combination.
+For certain use cases, e.g. time series models, the input data needs to be sorted according to the primary key(s) and event time combination.
-However, they usually are not included in the feature view query as they are not features used for training.
-To get them pass following attributes
+Primary key(s) and event time are not usually included in the feature view query as they are not features used for training.
-`primary_keys=True` and/or `event_time=True`.
+To retrieve the primary key(s) and/or event time when retrieving training data, you need to set the parameters `primary_keys=True` and/or `event_time=True`.

 ```python